 Live Projects in Landscape Architecture 2020 & 2021

-Although we have had a very different year of learning due to the pandemic, it still hasn’t stopped Landscape architecture undergraduate students get involved in live projects and clients who want their ideas to help initiate, raise aspirations and raise money for landscape projects.
+Although we have had a very different year of learning due to the pandemic, it still hasn’t stopped Landscape Architecture undergraduate students getting involved in a range of live projects, set by real clients.

 Final year students have worked for the past months on 3 live community projects in and around Leeds.
 Last month students presented their final design and ideas to their clients.

 A group of students designed a restorative garden for their client at Leeds East academy School this week.
 Through Covid and remote learning, students have consulted online with children from the school and liaised with their teachers to come up with some exciting designs offering sensory, educational and relaxing outdoor spaces.
 The school will be using their designs to raise funding for the project.